ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>A chance of snow after 3pm.
+         <h3>This Afternoon</h3>A chance of snow showers after 3pm.
 Cloudy.
-High near 34, with temperatures falling to around 31 in the afternoon.
-Northeast wind
+High near 34, with temperatures falling to around 30 in the afternoon.
+North wind
          around 5 mph.
 Chance of precipitation is 50%.
 New snow accumulation of less than half an inch possible.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A chance of snow before 8pm, then snow and a slight chance of freezing rain between 8pm and midnight, then snow likely and
+         <h3>Tonight</h3>A chance of snow showers before 8pm, then snow showers and a slight chance of freezing rain between 8pm and midnight, then
-         a slight chance of freezing drizzle between midnight and 2am.
+         snow showers likely and a slight chance of freezing drizzle between midnight and 2am.
 Cloudy.
 Low around 22, with temperatures rising to around 24 overnight.
 North northwest wind 1 to 8 mph.
 Chance of precipitation is 90%.
 New snow accumulation of around one inch possible.
 Little or no ice accumulation expected.<br></div>
    </p>
    <p>
       <div style="font-size:120%">